The team are well established, student focussed and highly effective in providing support to all customers maximising success rates.

 Where do I go to collect my GCSE/A Level results?

-You can collect your results on the specific day from the Reception at either the Dewsbury or Huddersfield Centre depending on you study site.
+You can collect your results on the specific day from the Reception at either the Huddersfield or Springfield Sixth Form centre depending on your study site.

 What time can I collect my GCSE/A Level results?